VCH-1006 PHM maintenance and operation

 While both capacitors showed ESR readings near 100 ohms, the input capacitor was primarily responsible for the failures.
 This was verified by temporarily removing both replacement capacitors to restore the fault condition, then installing a replacement on the input side while the output capacitor remained disconnected:

 Additionally, a bad 470 uF 16V electrolytic was found on the current regulator PCB for the H2 purifier element.
 Replacing this capacitor increased the purifier current by a factor of roughly 2x and improved the 2nd harmonic level by a factor of about 3x, lowering the ADEV at t=1s from 1.4E-12 to 9.5E-13.
 Pending some benchmarking, it may make sense to reduce the purifier current somewhat to conserve the H2 supply.
+This was done about 3 weeks later, when hydrogen pressure errors began to occur (below).

 Back to John Miles, KE5FX home page